berkeleynerd/lsp_client/README.md

   Monitor_Loop (or an equivalent driver) into their event loop so that child processes are actually started and their I/O and lifecycle events are delivered.

+Diagnostics
+- Set the `LSP_CLIENT_TRACE` environment variable to capture detailed client traces.
+When the value is `1`/`true` the library writes `lsp_client-YYYYMMDD-HHMMSS.log` into the current directory; when the value is a directory or file path, logs are written there instead.
+Leaving the variable unset keeps tracing disabled with zero overhead.